Colombian conflict: 2007–2009

 On July 2, 2008, the Colombian armed forces launched Operation Jaque that resulted in the freedom of 15 political hostages, including former Colombian presidential candidate Íngrid Betancourt, Marc Gonsalves, Thomas Howes, and Keith Stansell, three American military contractors employed by Northrop Grumman and 11 Colombian military and police.
 Two FARC members were arrested.
 This trick to the FARC was presented by the Colombian government as a proof that the guerrilla organisation and influence is declining.

 On October 26, 2008, after 8 years of captivity, the ex-congressman Óscar Tulio Lizcano escaped with the assistance of a FARC rebel he convinced to travel with him.
 Soon after the liberation of this prominent political hostage, the Vice President of Colombia Francisco Santos Calderón called Latin America's biggest guerrilla group a "paper tiger" with little control of the nation's territory, adding that "they have really been diminished to the point where we can say they are a minimal threat to Colombian security," and that "After six years of going after them, reducing their income and promoting reinsertion of most of their members, they look like a paper tiger."
 However, he warned against any kind of premature triumphalism, because "crushing the rebels will take time."
 The 500000 km2 of jungle in Colombia makes it hard to track them down to fight.

 According to the Colombian government, in early 2009 FARC launched plan Rebirth to avoid being defeated.
 They planned to intensify guerrilla warfare by the use of landmines, snipers, and bomb attacks in urban areas.
-They also plan to buy missiles to fight the Colombian airforce which highly contribute to their weakness since few years.
+They also planned to buy missiles to fight the Colombian Air Force which had highly contributed to their weakness in the past.

 In February 2009, the guerrilla released 6 hostages as a humanitarian gesture.
 In March, they released Swedish hostage Erik Roland Larsson.

 In April 2009, the Colombian armed forces launched Strategic Leap, an offensive in border areas where the FARC's forces still has a strong military presence, especially in Arauca, near the Venezuelan border.

 In November 2009, Nine Colombian soldiers were killed when their post was attacked by FARC guerrillas in a southwestern part of the country.

 On December 22, 2009, FARC rebels raided the home of Provincial governor Luis Francisco Cuéllar, killing one police officer and wounding two.
 Cuellar was found dead the following day.